Stewardship Opportunities

 Stewardship Events

 Join the Garber Park Stewards for a fun day of restoration!
 Visit this 13-acre park and volunteer from 9am-12pm (mostly) every first and third Saturday of the month to help create a more native, traversable, and fire safe park!
-The stewards will work towards clearing more sections of the trails, removing more invasive and non-native plants, and work towards getting ready for MLK Day of Service.
-Come out and help lower fire fuels from the park!
+The stewards will work towards clearing more sections of the trails, removing more invasive and non-native plants, and work to lower fire fuels in the park!

 This video by Marilyn Goldhaber features one of our earliest nature walks.
 If you would like to help our nature walk committee organize such nature walks, please email us at info@claremontcanyon.org.